MicroK8s quick start guide

 1Install MicroK8sMicroK8s will install a minimal, lightweight Kubernetes you can run and use on practically any machine.
 It can be installed with a snap:

 2Join the groupMicroK8s creates a group to enable seamless usage of commands which require admin privilege.
-To add your current user to the group, run the following:
+To add your current user to the group and gain access to the

 3Check the statusMicroK8s has a built-in command to display its status.
 During installation you can use the